Contact Information

 - 2

-No more than 12 credit hours of PSYC 31498, PSYC 41492 and PSYC 41498 combined may be applied towards major requirements in psychology.
+No more than 12 credit hours of PSYC 31498, PSYC 41492 and PSYC 41498 combined may be applied toward major requirements in psychology.

 - While individual medical or osteopathy schools may require a variety of additional courses, the following courses are recommended and encouraged: